Is the coffee industry a male sector?

 To this day, the work of a woman who cultivates her coffee plantation is very tiring: they are the head of the household, they are in charge of the administration of their plots, which have a size of between 1 and 5 hectares, and of all the actions required for production, from preparing the land to pulping and drying, including the hiring of personnel, when the means are available.

 Asobombo has also done its best to improve the lives of the women participating in this project.
-A thorough analysis of the life circumstances of each one of them revealed that they suffered from a lack of equity in the family nucleus; that their land was wasted for growing food, they did not eat a balanced diet and were overly dependent on supermarkets; that many of them did not have a good knowledge of the coffee they produced or how to improve its quality.
+A thorough analysis of the life circumstances of each of them revealed that they suffered from a lack of equity in the family nucleus; that their land was wasted for the cultivation of food, they did not eat a balanced diet and were overly dependent on supermarkets; that many of them did not have a good knowledge of the coffee they produced or how to improve its quality.

 "In this way, the association created spaces and dynamics so that the women could understand the importance of their work, established food safety practices and training in healthy eating and promoted training spaces to improve the productive capacity of the coffee plantations and to increase the quality of the post-harvest processes", explains Jhon Edison Diaz, manager of Asobombo.
 The implementation of these measures has optimized both the work of the 85 coffee producers and the lives of them and their families, reaching a total of 285 people.